parasby/rosgw/src/README.md

 * address -the target gateway address to be allowed for the ROS action request
 * action - an array of the action configuration to be exposed to the target
 * action.action - the action name to be exposed to the target
-* action.actionType - the action type to be exposed to the target
+* action.type - the action type to be exposed to the target

 ### ADD ROS-REST Mapping API